 - Don’t be afraid of the word “cancer.”
 Although it is better to use simpler terms, research suggests that using euphemisms like “boo-boo” or “bad-cells” might confuse children and even cause anxiety.

-- Use outside tools like books recommended by health specialists (see our Resource tab in this section) and dolls to demonstrate specific locations on the body to further explain the diagnosis.
+- Use outside tools like books recommended by health specialists (see our Resource tab in this section) and dolls to demonstrate specific locations on the body to explain the diagnosis further.

 - Describe whether you’re in pain or not.
 Saying things like, “mommy doesn’t feel good right now, she needs some rest” will keep them updated on how you’re being affected by the cancer

-- In addition, expressing your feelings and emotions in relative terms will give them a better understanding.
+- Also, expressing your feelings and emotions in relative terms will give them a better understanding.
 For instance, saying phrases like, “remember how you felt when your tummy hurt, that’s how mommy feels right now” will allow them to empathize with you.

-- We might emphasize this statement numerous times throughout the page but it is very important to express hope and eliminate guilt.
+- We might emphasize this statement numerous times throughout the page, but it is essential to express hope and eliminate guilt.
 It is natural for your child to feel upset or guilty about your illness.
-Make is known that it is not his/her fault and that there is no single cause to cancer.
+Make it known that it is not his/her fault and that there is no single cause of cancer.